Aruban florin

-The florin (/nl/; abbreviation: Afl.; code: AWG) or Aruban guilder is the currency of Aruba.
+The Aruban florin (/nl/; abbreviation: Afl.; code: AWG), also called the Aruban guilder, is the currency of Aruba.
 It is subdivided into 100 cents.
 The florin was introduced in 1986, replacing the Netherlands Antillean guilder at par.
-The Aruba currency exchange rate for U.S. dollars is Afl.
-1.77 for cash and Afl.
-1.78 for traveller's checks.
-Most supermarkets and gas stations use the exchange rate of Afl.
-1.75, while many restaurants and shops use the exchange rate of Afl.
-1.80.
+The currency is pegged to the US dollar at (or very near) AWG1.79 per USD1.00.

 Coins

 In 1986, coins were introduced in denominations of 5, 10, 25 and 50 cents and 1 and 2 1/2 florin.
 Later, the 5-florin banknote was replaced by a square coin and the 2 1/2-florin coin was removed from circulation.
 The 5-florin was replaced in 2005 with a round gold-coloured coin, because the old square 5-florin coin was too easy to counterfeit.
 All coins are struck in nickel-bonded steel with exception of the 5-florin, which is an alloy of copper and other metals.
 The 50 cent is the only square-shaped coin remaining, also commonly referred to as a "yotin" by the locals.

 On the back of each 1-, 2 1/2- and 5-florin coin is a profile view of the current head of state of the Kingdom of the Netherlands.
 From 1986 to 2013, this was Queen Beatrix and since 2014 it has been King Willem-Alexander.
 Moreover, only these three denominations have writing on their edge, namely God zij met ons, meaning 'God be with us'.